 Below: A group of sterile fronds.
 The stipes are usually free of pinnae on the lower 1/4 to 1/3.

 Notes: Royal Fern was introduced to the Garden by Eloise Butler who first brought it in on May 31, 1907 with 2 transplants from White Bear Lake (North metro area).
 She planted more in 1908 sourced from Mahtomedi MN.
 Then on Sept.
-29 1914 she found it to be indigenous when she discovered it growing in the "swamp".
+29 1914 she discovered it growing in the "swamp".
 She wrote: "Much to my surprise I found a single specimen, not large, but beyond the period of childhood, in the center of the swamp where it had not been consciously planted.
 The query is, how did it get there?
 Possibly in the sod from some other plantation, for it is too soon for it to develop from the spores of the introduced specimens.
 The fern is abundant in a thicket about two and one-half miles from the garden."
-From Ferns in the Wild Garden June 1915, unpublished.
+From Ferns in the Wild Garden June 1915, published in the Asa Gray Bulletin of Division D of the Agassiz Association.
 She planted 3 more in Oct.
-1920 from Horsford's Nursery in Charlotte VT.
+1920 from Horsford's Nursery in Charlotte VT and more in 1924 and '25.

 In North America there are only 4 main species of the Osmunda genus: O. cinnamomea, the Cinnamon Fern; O. claytoniana, the Interrupted Fern; O. ruggii, a sterile hybrid found only in Virginia; and O. regalis, the Royal Fern.
 The latter has two varieties but only one is found in North America - var. spectabilis.
 O. cinnamomea has had four varieties described in North America but current authorities such as Flora of North America do not distinguish them.
 All three main species are represented in the Garden.
 The hybrid in Virginia is described as - Osmunda ×ruggii R. Tryon [claytoniana × regalis].